ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The [Human Pangenome Reference Consortium](https://humanpangenome.org/data-and-resources/) is producing an ever-growing number of high quality phased assemblies.
 This section will demonstrate how to use the Cactus-Minigraph Pangenome Pipeline to construct a Pangenome from them.
 Note the instructions here are slightly different than were used to create the v1.0 Cactus-Minigraph pangenome that's been released by the HPRC, as they are based on a more recent and improved version of the pipeline.
 Also, some samples, including HG002, were left out of the v1.0 graph for evaluation.
 The instructions below leave them all in.

 The steps below are run on AWS/S3, and assume everything is written to s3://MYBUCKET.
 They can be run on other batch systems, at least in theory.
-Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.  `cactus-graphmap-split` spawns lots of little jobs and would therefore need to be run on a single node with Toils Single Machine batch system.
-It requires lots of disk but not much in the way of memory or CPU.
+Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.

 WDL / cactus-prepare support is in progress!